Paul-Clue/micro-reddit/README.md

 ### Setup and Install

-- Clone this repository using the link above (click on the 'code' button)
+- Clone this repository using the link above (click on the 'code' button).
-- Open a terminal and `cd` to the cloned repository
+- Open a terminal and `cd` to the cloned repository.
-- run `bundle install` to install the dependencies
+- Run `bundle install` to install the dependencies.
-- run `bin/rails db:migrate` to migrate the database
+- Run `bin/rails db:migrate` to migrate the database.

 ### Usage

-- To test the Models run `rails c`
+- To test the Models run `rails c`.
-Try creating new instances of the models `Post`, `User` and `Comment`
+- Try creating new instances of the models `Post`, `User` and `Comment`.

 ## Authors